tinymce/tinymce-docs/migration-from-4x.md

 ### Cloud Delivery

-To serve TinyMCE 5 from the cloud, include this in your html page:
+To serve TinyMCE 5 from the cloud, include this in your html page.
+Substitute 'no-api-key' with your api key.
 ```js
 <script src="{{ site.cdnurl }}" referrerpolicy="origin"></script>
 ```